 Can you explain eternity?

 Introduction.
-The answer to this question is a succinct, no. How can the finite comprehend infinity?
-While I cannot fully explain eternity, I would like to share some Biblical truths regarding eternity with you.
+The answer to this question is a succinct "no".
+How can the finite comprehend infinity?
+While I cannot fully explain eternity, I would like to share some Biblical truths about it with you.

 Everlasting and for ever can mean age-lasting.
 The scriptures speak of the earth lasting for ever (Eccl.
 1: 4).
 However, we are told this earth shall be "burned up," "dissolved," and the "elements shall melt with fervent heat" (2 Pet.
 3: 10-12).

-Reference is made to the Aaronic priesthood as being an "everlasting priesthood" (Ex.
+Similarly, the Aaronic priesthood is called an "everlasting priesthood" (Ex.
 40: 15).
-Notwithstanding, we are told the priesthood had to change (Heb.
+Yet, we are also told the priesthood had to change (Heb.
 7: 11-28).
-You ask, how can we know when for ever is meant, no qualification, or age-lasting qualification?
-The only way is if the matter under consideration as being eternal has no immediate or remote stipulation as being eternal within a specified period (age-lasting).
+You ask, how can we know when these terms mean for all eternity or just a long period of time?
+Simply speaking, the only way is whether the matter under consideration has any clarification or limitation in the immediate context where it is found or remote context (verses elsewhere).

 Fully viewed, eternity is beyond man's ability to understand.
 We only know existence with ending.
 By faith we accept that God is eternal.
-He knows no ending ( also, no beginning, John 8: 58).
+He knows no ending as well as no beginning (John 8: 58).
 We accept the teaching of everlasting life.
 Jesus said, "...And these shall go away into everlasting punishment: but the righteous into life eternal" (Matt.
 25: 46).

 Everlasting and for ever can mean age-lasting.
 The scriptures speak of the earth lasting for ever (Eccl.
 1: 4).
 However, we are told this earth shall be "burned up," "dissolved," and the "elements shall melt with fervent heat" (2 Pet.
 3: 10-12).

-Reference is made to the Aaronic priesthood as being an "everlasting priesthood" (Ex.
+Similarly, the Aaronic priesthood is called an "everlasting priesthood" (Ex.
 40: 15).
-Notwithstanding, we are told the priesthood had to change (Heb.
+Yet, we are also told the priesthood had to change (Heb.
 7: 11-28).
-You ask, how can we know when for ever is meant, no qualification, or age-lasting qualification?
-The only way is if the matter under consideration as being eternal has no immediate or remote stipulation as being eternal within a specified period (age-lasting).
+You ask, how can we know when these terms mean for all eternity or just a long period of time?
+Simply speaking, the only way is whether the matter under consideration has any clarification or limitation in the immediate context where it is found or remote context (verses elsewhere).

 Fully viewed, eternity is beyond man's ability to understand.
 We only know existence with ending.
 By faith we accept that God is eternal.
-He knows no ending ( also, no beginning, John 8: 58).
+He knows no ending as well as no beginning (John 8: 58).
 We accept the teaching of everlasting life.
 Jesus said, "...And these shall go away into everlasting punishment: but the righteous into life eternal" (Matt.
 25: 46).